I’ve put together a list of 4 of the best affordable toaster ovens for college students below. Each one’s a great choice and only $50 or less!

 Ideally, look for a model that makes toasting easy by providing dial controls marked with toast darkness settings already.
 It makes it easier to use and you can also get consistent results that way.

-1. Black and Decker 4-Slice Stainless Steel – A true value winner.
-Hits all the right points and is under $50!
+1. Black and Decker 4-Slice Stainless Steel – Get great features, easy cooking, and fantastic food under $50!

 It seems like there are just so many options to choose from out there.
 However, I’ve come across one that’s a fantastic budget value not just because it’s affordable, but it offers so much.